SSSKJ/EviNET/baseline/Readme.md

-# Baseline implementation (GKDE & GPN)
+# Baseline implementation

-## Dependence
-The dependence are the same as GNNSafe
-- Ubuntu 16.04.6
-- Cuda 10.2
-- Pytorch 1.9.0
-- Pytorch Geometric 2.0.3

 ## Implementation details
-We integrate GPN[1] and GKDE[2] in our pipeline based on the [official code](https://github.com/stadlmax/Graph-Posterior-Network) of [1].
+We implement the most of the baselines in our pipeline based on the [offical code](https://github.com/qitianwu/GraphOOD-GNNSafe) of [1] and base on it, we integrate the code of DOCTOR and CRL.
-We place the official implementation of [1] in `GKDE&GPN/gpn`.
-We use the default hyper-parameter settings as in [1].

 ## How to run the code
-We release the scripts to run GPN and GKDE in `GKDE&GPN/run_gkde_gpn.sh`
+We release the scripts to run all the baseline in `run_base.sh`

 ## Reference
-[1] Maximilian Stadler et al., Graph Posterior Network: Bayesian Predictive Uncertainty for Node Classification. in NeurIPS 2021.

-[2] X. Zhao, F. Chen, S. Hu, and J.-H. Cho.
-Uncertainty aware semi-supervised learning on graph data.
-Advances in Neural Information Processing Systems, 2020.
+[1] Wu, Q., Chen, Y., Yang, C., & Yan, J. (2023).
+Energy-based out-of-distribution detection for graph neural networks. arXiv preprint arXiv:2302.02914.